SargeyWargey/Homoothya/Story/Drafts/Chapter_14.md

 "What if I can't see it?"

 "Then you learn.
 Every day you look.
 Every day you see more."
 He glanced at me.
 "When I was your age, I saw nothing.
-My uncle had to point to tracks three times before I understood what I was looking at.
+My uncle had to point to tracks three times before I understood.
 Now I see them without thinking.
 Your eyes will learn."

 The canyon narrowed.
 We moved through dappled shade where cottonwoods grew near a seep in the rock.
 Water trickled, barely more than a whisper, into a shallow pool.
 My uncle knelt again.